strongloop/strong-globalize/README.md

 When you put placeholders in help txt and msg messages, named or ordered placeholders should be used.
 Named placeholder is something like `{userName}`.
 Ordered placeholder is `{0}`, `{1}`, `{2}`, etc. which should be zero-base.

-Rule of thumb is `strong-globalize` extracts messages from js files and creates the `messages.json` file (or appends extracted messages to the `messages.json` if it exists), but does not edit the help txt files, msg messages, or js files provided by the client.
+The rule of thumb is `strong-globalize` extracts messages from JS and HTML template files and creates the `messages.json` file (or appends extracted messages to the `messages.json` if it exists), but does not edit the help txt files, msg messages, or JS/HTML files provided by the client.

 # CLI